 Debbie spent five years traveling the world as an International Flight Attendant, where the majority of her flights were for the Military moving U.S. troops.
 She has a special interest in Community Development and a long history of volunteer service for organizations including Girl Scouts, Cub Scouts, Parent/Teacher Associations, and the Business and Professional Women’s foundation.

 She serves on the Illinois Tax Increment Association Board of Directors and is a member of the International Economic Development Council, Illinois City/County Management Association, and International Council of Shopping Centers.

-1. As a female in local government, what do you feel has changed over the last year?
+1. As a female in local government, what do you feel has changed over the last several years?